-To give you some of the technical “stuff”, the BabyBoo bandana bibs are 100% cotton front and 100% polyester (fleece) back, double layered with two poppers which are nickel free.
+To give you some of the technical “stuff”, the DribbleBoo bandana bibs are 100% organic cotton front, 100% polyester (fleece) filling and have a third organic cotton layer at the back, triple layered with two poppers which are nickel free.
 They are suitable from 0-3 years so babies and toddlers although I know this does depend on how big your toddler is.
-They look great, cute designs, wash well at 30 degrees and I have been tumble drying them for months without any shrinkage or issues.
+They look great, cute designs and wash well at 30 degrees.
 The neck is 30-35cm depending on which popper you choose to use and they are 17cm long so from chin to chest basically.
-The cotton layer at the front extends inside the neck so if your baby has eczema like my little doll the polyester (which may not irritate it anyway) won’t come into contact with the neck.
+The cotton layer at the front extends inside the neck for a more comfortable fit and to ensure no dribble slips down inside the neck.
 The soakage is fantastic, I have used when Ruby is drinking from her sippy cup and spilling water a lot and the water never ever soaks through no matter how wet the cotton front gets.
 If you have a big drooler or refluxy baby these are the bibs for you.

-The SnuggleBoo is 100% cotton, our Winter 2016 collection is made from GOTS certified organic cotton.
+The SnuggleBoo sleeping bag is 100% organic cotton, our Winter 2016 collection is made from GOTS certified organic cotton.
 They are 2.5 tog and have detachable sleeves.
-The smaller sizes (up to 18 months) have a harness flap at the front and back so you can take your little one out and about while asleep easily enough by popping the harness of the buggy or car seat through and strapping them in.
-The 18-48 month size has poppers at the end so you can make it shorter when your little one is still growing into it, we want you to get maximum value from all of our sizes but for smaller babies we always recommend you stick with the size that fits them most snugly, this is purely from a safety point of view so your little one does not have too much room at the end of the bag to slide down.
+The 18-36 month size has poppers at the end so you can make it shorter when your little one is still growing into it, we want you to get maximum value from all of our sizes but for smaller babies we always recommend you stick with the size that fits them most snugly, this is purely from a safety point of view so your little one does not have too much room at the end of the bag to slide down.
+This product is fully safety tested by Intertek in line with standard BS EN 16781:2018

 We make your child’s safety our priority across all of our products!
-All our bibs and sleeping bags carry the International Confidence in Textiles label, certified according to Oeko-Tex® Standard 100.
+All our bibs and sleeping bags are GOTS certified and carry the International Confidence in Textiles label, certified according to Oeko-Tex® Standard 100.
 This is your guarantee that the product contains no toxic or harmful substances.

 Caring for your bibs